smitkunpara/copilot_followup_mcp/README.md

 ### Terminal doesn't open

 - **Check if Python is in PATH** - Run `python --version`
-- **Check VSCode settings** - Ensure MCP server is configured correctly
+- **Check MCP client configuration** - Ensure the server is configured correctly
-- **Try system terminal** - The tool falls back to system terminal if VSCode is unavailable

 ### "Missing dependencies" error